emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 <br>

 The average value for 'Duration' over the 10 test runs in the figures above is 3158.1 ms, meeting the requirements for a runtime of under 1 minute for a .csv file of up to 1Mb.
-If the Lambda function had run from cold starts this would have added less than 1 second to the running time of the function and the library would still meet the runtime requirement. <br>
+If the Lambda function had run from cold starts this would have added less than 1 second each time to the running time of the function and the library would still meet the runtime requirement. <br>

-__Addendum__ below has more details about this test.
+__Addendum__ below shows how the consumer can carry out this test.

  <br> <br> <br>

 ## Ensuring library obf_lib does not exceed the memory limits for Python Lambda dependencies
-By navigating in the command line to the top-most directory of this project and running the following command, this project determined the size of library obf_lib:
+By navigating in the command line to the top-most directory of this project and running the following Unix shell command, this project determined the size of library obf_lib:

 ```
 du -sh obf_lib